Unleash/unleash/website/docs/contributing/ADRs.md

 ## Back-end ADRs

-We are currently in the process of defining ADRs for the backend, currently we have created the following ADRS:
+We are in the process of defining ADRs for the back end.
+At the time of writing we have created the following ADRS:

 * [Naming](./backend/ADR/naming.md)
 * [Preferred export](./backend/ADR/preferred-export.md)